Looking for somewhere to drop anchor for the day?

 ‘The Introductory Gallery’ talks about the history of the building and the docks; ‘Trade Expansion’ covers the time period from 1600-1800 where merchants, sailors and pirates transformed London’s ports; ‘London, Sugar and Slavery’ talks about how the sugar trade shaped London and interconnections with the slave trade; after that, ‘City and River’, which covers 1800-1840 and discusses London’s vast new docks.

-Get back at it and visit ‘Sailortown’ which replicates a street from the district in 1840-1850; ‘First Port of Empire’ which talks about London as the hub of the empire from 1840-1880; ‘Warehouse of the World’ covers 1880-1939 when London was the world’s busiest port; before ‘Docklands at War’ – the story of how the docks were heavily targeted in WWII; and finally ‘New City, New Port’ which runs from 1945-present day and goes through the decline, regeneration and reinvention of the area.
-After which…
+Walk through ‘Sailortown’ which replicates a street from the district in 1840-1850; ‘First Port of Empire’ which talks about London as the hub of the empire from 1840-1880; ‘Warehouse of the World’ covers 1880-1939 when London was the world’s busiest port; before ‘Docklands at War’ – the story of how the docks were heavily targeted in WWII; and finally ‘New City, New Port’ which runs from 1945-present day and goes through the decline, regeneration and reinvention of the area.

 …you’ll be setting coordinates for home.

-NOTE: The Museum of London Docklands is open daily from 10-6pm, and is free to enter.
+NOTE: The Museum of London Docklands is open daily from 10-6pm, and is free to visit.
 For more information, visit their website here.